Sooners set sights on stemming powerful Tide

 “In this type of game you’re going to need a lot because they do a great job of taking advantage,” Oklahoma defensive coordinator Ruffin McNeill said.
 “Even if you’re not making mistakes, 50/50 balls, competitive balls, they’re able to make them.
 You know, we’ll need quite a few (breaks).
 I’m sure Coach Saban feels the same way about our offense.”

-But Oklahoma, in the heart of a offense-happy Big 12, does not believe its a typical Big 12 defense despite being ranked near the bottom of the country in yards allowed (448.1, 108th out of 130 Football Bowl Subdivision teams), yards per play allowed (6.03, 101st).
+But Oklahoma, in the heart of a offense-happy Big 12, does not believe it's a typical Big 12 defense despite being ranked near the bottom of the country in yards allowed (448.1, 108th out of 130 Football Bowl Subdivision teams) and yards per play allowed (6.03, 101st).

 The Sooners instead are pointing toward their recent success, namely the Big 12 Championship Game against Texas.
 Oklahoma held the Longhorns scoreless and to just 81 yards in the fourth quarter of its 39-27 win.
 That win ended a four-game stretch in which Oklahoma gave up at least 40 points to an opponent.